Affiliate links on Android Authority may earn us a commission. Learn more.

 JUMP TO KEY SECTIONS

-Apps for editing
+Best apps for video editing

 While it’s possible to create all kinds of videos on your phone, you should edit anything that’s even semi-complicated with multiple video and audio tracks, and graphics, on a computer.
 But video editing apps on your phone are more than enough for you to create videos for YouTube and social media.